firelab/windninja/data/tutorial/Wx_Model_Initialization_Cases/wrf_file_case/README.txt

 --
 mesh_choice: Determines the resolution of the computational mesh.
 (A 'fine' mesh means more detailed simulations, but requires more computational power.)
 --
-write_goog_output: If set to true, WindNInja will generate output files that can be viewed in Google Earth.
+write_goog_output: If set to true, WindNinja will generate output files that can be viewed in Google Earth.
 --
 write_shapefile_output: When true, shapefile outputs of the simulation results will be generated.
 --